-Fatal Saab 340 Events
+Saab 340 Plane Crashes

-The following events are those involving at least one passenger death where the aircraft flight had a direct or indirect role.
-Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.
+The following are significant events involving the aircraft model.
+The numbered events are those involving at least one passenger death where the aircraft flight had a direct or indirect role, and where at least one of the dead passengers was not a stowaway, hijacker, or saboteur.

 1. 4 April 1994; KLM Cityhopper Saab 340; Amsterdam, Netherlands: About 20 minutes after departure, the crew initiated an air turn back due to an engine problem.
-Just before landing, the crew abandonded the landing, then for unknown reasons lost control and crashed near the runway.
+Just before landing, the crew abandoned the landing, then for unknown reasons lost control and crashed near the runway.
 One of the three crew members and two of the 21 passengers were killed.

 2. 18 March 1998; Formosa Airlines Saab 340B; at sea near Hsinchu, Taiwan:The aircraft departed Hsinchu at for a scheduled Kaohsiung.
 Turbulent weather conditions were reported offshore.
 Aircraft wreckage was found about seven miles (11 km) offshore.
 All five crew members and eight passengers were killed.